Content

 Legumes like beans, peas, and lentils

-Veggies like sweet potatoes, artichokes, carrots, and broccoli
+Veggies, such as sweet potatoes, artichokes, asparagus, carrots, and broccoli

 Fiber can also help prevent spikes in blood sugar levels.